OEM Production

 OEM at Deepwove starts where development ends.
 A finalized tech pack with locked construction, locked fabric, and a sealed reference sample comes in.
 Deepwove produces against those specifications — pattern grading, marker, cutting, sewing, finishing, QC, ship.
 There is no pattern adjustment, no fabric substitution, no construction rework happening quietly in the background.

 If anything still needs work — pattern fit, fabric substitution because the nominated mill won't supply at 100 pieces, a construction change to hit a price point, a sample iteration to seal — the project is ODM, not OEM.
+And a brand arriving with no tech pack at all — only a season to fill and a low first order — usually belongs on a third path entirely: our Ready Styles catalogue, where the construction is already proven.
 Calling it OEM and letting development happen mid-production creates an accountability gap: when a fit issue surfaces in bulk, no one is sure whether it's a brand-spec problem or a Deepwove-execution problem.
 We'd rather route the project to ODM up front, do the development properly, then move into OEM with a clean tech pack.
+If you're still mapping where your own project sits, the guide to ODM vs OEM, and how each maps to pricing and fabric risk, walks the decision in full — or see how OEM sits across all four services.

 Honest boundary